Rethinking Thorne-\.{Z}ytkow Object Formation: Assembly via Common Envelope in Field Binaries: Introduction

-Historically, much theoretical effort has gone toward describing the evolution and fate of \TZOs while tending to avoid modeling their formation altogether \citep[see, e.g.,][]{1977ApJ...212..832T,1991ApJ...380..167B,1992ApJ...386..206C,2023MNRAS.524.1692F} except through population synthesis \citep{1995MNRAS.274..485P,2018JApA...39...21H,2022MNRAS.513.4802A}.
-The foundational calculations that supported the existence of \TZOs carried the assumption of a non-rotating, spherically symmetric configuration \citep[e.g.,][]{1977ApJ...212..832T, 1991ApJ...380..167B}.
-In the case of formation via a CE channel, rotation cannot be ignored as the angular momentum content of the material surrounding the NS has serious implications about how accretion will take place and the impact of the type of accretion on the structure of the merger product.
-It is widely accepted that accretion disk formation spells the end to a \TZO \citep{1995MNRAS.274..485P} due to feedback, underscoring the importance of understanding when disk formation occurs \citep{2020ApJ...901L..24M} in regards to the lifetime and overall stability of T\.{Z}Os.
+Historically, much theoretical effort has gone toward describing the evolution and fate of \TZOs\ while tending to avoid modeling their formation altogether \citep[e.g.,][]{1977ApJ...212..832T,1991ApJ...380..167B,1992ApJ...386..206C,2023MNRAS.524.1692F} except, largely, through population synthesis \citep{1995MNRAS.274..485P,2018JApA...39...21H,2022MNRAS.513.4802A}.
+As a result, the scope of hydrodynamical simulations of \TZO\ formation is considerably limited in comparison.
+The foundational calculations that supported the possibility of \TZOs\ carried the assumption of a non-rotating, spherically symmetric configuration \citep[e.g.,][]{1977ApJ...212..832T, 1991ApJ...380..167B}.
+In the case of formation via a CE channel, rotation cannot be ignored as the angular momentum content of the material surrounding the NS has serious implications about how accretion will take place and the impact of the type of accretion on the structure of the merger product (see discussions in Sections \ref{subsec:comparison} and \ref{sec:coredisk}).
+It is widely accepted that accretion disk formation spells the end to a \TZO\ \citep{1995MNRAS.274..485P} due to feedback, underscoring the importance of understanding when disk formation occurs \citep{2020ApJ...901L..24M} in regards to the lifetime and overall stability of T\.{Z}Os.

-A companion paper to this work \citep{Tenley} uses 3D hydrodynamic simulations to model \TZO formation, providing new insights into how formation occurs as well as key factors that impact merger outcomes. \citet{Tenley} model the future merger of the X-ray binary LMC X-4 \citep{1981ApJ...246L..21L} as an ideal T\.{Z}O progenitor, exploring the effects of merger dynamics on angular momentum content, accretion rate, and energetics.
-The impact of angular momentum deposition via orbital decay on the stability of the accretion powered ``core'' suggests further study on the constraints of T\.{Z}O formation via CE altogether, which we present here.
+A companion paper to this work \citep{Tenley} uses 3D hydrodynamic simulations to model \TZO\ formation, providing new insights into how formation occurs as well as key factors that impact merger outcomes. \citet{Tenley} model the future merger of the X-ray binary LMC X-4 \citep{1981ApJ...246L..21L} as an ideal T\.{Z}O progenitor, exploring the effects of merger dynamics on angular momentum content, accretion rate, and energetics.
+The impact of angular momentum deposition via orbital decay on the stability of the core-halo-knee structure suggests further study on the constraints of T\.{Z}O formation via CE altogether, which we present here.